Continuing with the resolution to eat less meat, here’s a spinach & paneer curry. Helpful to remember to season it – it makes such a difference!

 It was so good to see such an array of healthy green colours whilst preparing this, far from the numerous cheese boards, mince pies and roast dinners of December!

-As you may notice there’s an addition of asparagus in this shot.
-I’ve actually made this twice and had some asparagus to use up.
+So some asparagus made its way in… to confess I’ve actually made this twice and I wanted to use it up!
 That’s the great thing about these 5 ingredient meals, whilst you can get away with such minimal ingredients, there is room to add more if you would like… and in my case it meant something else didn’t go to waste.

 The recipe was true to its word, 15 minutes later this meal was on the plates, and it went down a treat.
 Full of flavour with the lemon and the extra virgin olive oil to finish.